opnfv/fuel/docs/installationprocedure/installation.instruction.rst

    - Select Quit Setup and press Save and Quit.

-   - Installation starts, wait until the login screen is shown.
+   - The installation will now start, wait until the login screen is shown.

 Boot the Node Servers